paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

    - majority of events would be native events, which are difficult to find the codes for.
 There is probably a map function that we can repeatedly use but I haven't figured it out yet
+   - another benefit of PAPI is that it supports multiplexing, which would allow for multiple performance groups to be measured during one run of the key code
  - explored Chameleon Cloud
    - the [resource browser](https://www.chameleoncloud.org/hardware/) allows
      you to see the information on the hardware you can allocate.